Mrzeżyno

 Every year in July and August, Mrzeżyno is visited by many Polish and German tourists.
 The right riverside is more developed than left, where there is only one settlement.
 The population numbers 1,727.(2009) The village is situated by a special area of the conservation of nature according to the European Union's program Natura 2000.

 Mrzeżyno is a garrison of the 36th Air Defense Missile Squadron of the Polish Air Force.

 History

 The area became part of the emerging Polish state in the 10th century.
-Following Poland's fragmentation, it formed part of the Duchy of Pomerania.
+Following Poland's fragmentation, it formed part of the Duchy of Pomerania, at various times also under Danish and Holy Roman Empire suzerainty.
 From the 18th century it was part of the Kingdom of Prussia, and from 1871 it was also part of Germany, within which it was administratively part of the province of Pomerania.
 In the 1920s Lyonel Feininger often came to the village to paint and reside.

 Following Germany's defeat in World War II in 1945, the area became again part of Poland in accordance to the Potsdam Conference.
 The first postwar Poland's Wedding to the Sea was performed in Mrzeżyno on 17 March 1945.